nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_custom_pcb.rst

 * `Risc-V cores configuration files`_

 You can use these files as a starting point for configuring your own custom board.
-The easiest way to do so, when creating a :ref:`Zephyr repository application <zephyr:zephyr-repo-app>`, is to create a copy of these folders under :file:`sdk-nrf-next/boards/arm/your_custom_board_name` (for the ARM configuration files) and :file:`sdk-nrf-next/boards/riscv/your_custom_board_name` (for the Risc-V configuration files), respectively.
+The easiest way to do so, when creating a :ref:`Zephyr repository application <zephyr:zephyr-repo-app>`, is to create a copy of these folders under :file:`sdk-zephyr/boards/nordic/your_custom_board_name`.

 .. caution::
    Do not modify the configuration files related to the Secure Domain (:file:`*_cpusec` in the ARM folder) and the System Controller (:file:`*_cpusys` in the Risc-V folder).